 Your best bet is to use software that scans the current search results for your name, and scans your social media accounts for posts, status updates, comments, images and anything else that could get you rejected during the employment screening process.

 At BrandYourself, we’ve built online screening software to help job applicants improve their reputation before a hiring manager finds a red flag – for more on red flags and positive reinforcing factors, skip ahead to Part II.

 Common red flags include examples of the following:

 - Polarizing Views – particularly those related to politics, religion, race and gender.

 - Bigoted Behavior

 In addition to avoiding examples of red flag behavior during employment screenings, you must build up a personal brand online that highlights your assets and encourages hiring managers to see you as the strongest candidate.
-Think about it, 86% of US recruiters and HR professionals say that a “positive online reputation” influences their hiring decisions.
+Think about it, 86% of US recruiters and HR professionals say that a “positive reputation online” influences their hiring decisions.

 Common Reinforcing factors include:

 - Concrete examples of you behaving in a professional manner